 Easy runs are featured in a majority of training plans (with exceptions being plans similar Run Less, Run Faster).
-The concept sounds simple enough – you run at an easy effort – but concepts and reality can diverge.
+The concept sounds simple enough – you run at an easy effort – but theory and practice can diverge.
 Easy runs can be one of the trickiest aspects of training for some runners to master.
-Today’s Ask a Running Coach answers several questions I have received about easy runs.
+This article addresses common questions about easy runs.
+Read this article for more on the science of easy running.

 How do I know if I’m going easy enough on my easy runs?

-You can use three metrics to gauge if you are truly running easy: heart rate, perceived effort, or pace.
+You can use three metrics to gauge if you are truly running easy: heart rate, perceived effort/talk test, or pace.
 Each has its drawbacks: heart rate can be affected by caffeine consumption, weather, and the like; perceived effort can be tricky to gauge for some runners; pace can cause a runner to push beyond what is actually easy for them.
 However, each has its benefits.
-Heart rate can provide a clear objective metric of what is easy, perceived effort encourages the runner to listen to their body and adjust accordingly, and pace explicitly shows exactly how slow you should be going (especially for runners accustomed to running too fast on their easy days.
+Easy run heart rate can provide a clear objective metric to help learn easy pace.
+Perceived effort encourages the runner to assess physiological signals such as breathing and adjust accordingly.
+Pace explicitly shows exactly how slow you should be going (especially for runners accustomed to running too fast on their easy days.

-It is important to note that easy pace will vary for the individual runner: some will run 30 seconds per mile slower than marathon pace, while others will run 90 seconds per mile slower than marathon pace.
+It is important to note that easy pace will vary for the individual runner.
+Some will run 45 seconds per mile slower than marathon pace, while others will run 2 minutes per mile slower than marathon pace.
 Individual factors such as recovery rate, fatigue resistance, and aerobic base will affect easy day pace.
 Don’t compare your easy day pace to runners with the same PRs as you; focus on your own effort.

 My easy runs are slower when I’m training for a race.
 Does this mean I’m losing fitness?

-It can be downright discouraging to see your easy day pace slow down when you are training to run a race PR.
+Seeing your easy day pace slow down when training to run a race PR can be downright discouraging.
 However, this is normal – and beneficial.
 Whether you are training for a 5K or marathon, you are doing challenging speed workouts and demanding long runs.
-These workouts fatigue your muscles, meaning that your pace will likely be slower at the same perceived effort on your next run.
+These workouts fatigue your muscles, making your pace slower at the same perceived effort on your next run.

 If anything, going too fast on your easy days can compromise your recovery and leave you tired during your hard workouts.
-Don’t worry about pace – which will vary – and focus on maintaining an easy effort.
+Don’t worry about pace and focus on maintaining an easy effort.

 How often should I run easy?